JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Accounts/Admin Roles/Admin Roles.md

 MANAGE_CONFIGURATION
 MANAGE_COMMENTS

-#Moderator
+# Moderator

-Moderators are users who can modify most aspects of CTFd with the exception of the configuration of CTFd.
+Moderators are users who can modify most aspects of UCC Cyber Range with the exception of the configuration of UCC Cyber Range.

 Moderators have the following permissions: